Amay-W/Handwritten-Digit-Recognition-with-ML/README.md

   - `cw2DataSet1.csv`: The training dataset derived from the Optical Recognition of Handwritten Digits dataset.
   - `cw2DataSet2.csv`: The validation dataset split from the original data.
 - **Code**:
-  - `CW_AI_Amay.ipynb`: My Python notebook containing the complete implementation of the project, including:
+  - `AI_Amay.ipynb`: My Python notebook containing the complete implementation of the project, including:
     - Data preprocessing
     - Implementation of a Multilayer Perceptron (MLP)
     - Two-fold cross-validation